Celytic/Hardware-Info/README.md

 3TB HDD for storage

-Nvidia RTX 2070 Super Founder's Edition running nvidia-proprietary 465.27 driver
+Nvidia RTX 2070 Super Founder's Edition running nvidia-proprietary 465.31 driver

-OS: Endeavor OS (Arch-based) using the xanmod-5.12.1 kernel.
-I use Windows 10 for specific software and for games that can't run in Linux due to anticheat compatibility issues.

-EDIT 3: test push for Discord
+OS: Solus on latest kernel.
+Windows 10 used for specific programs and playing PSO2 New Genesis EDIT 3: test push for Discord